 - Phone: 248-530-1200

 This weekend market features more than 50 vendors selling anything from local and organic flowers and produce to fresh prepared foods and handcrafted items.
-Enjoy live musical performances while you shop, and stop by the Kids Zone for fun, hands-on arts and crafts projects.
+Expect a drive-thru shopping experience this year.

 - Address: Preservation Park, 500 N. Ridge Road, Canton